PiSupply/rak811-python/README.md

 Next download the python file to a directory you wish, currently it isn't available via Pip but will be soon.The easiest way is to wget https://raw.githubusercontent.com/PiSupply/rak811-python/master/iotloranode.py

+Finally you will need to install python serial which can be done with "sudo apt install python3-serial python3-rpi.gpio"

 We're still working on the documentation and all of the functions but you can see an example at https://github.com/PiSupply/rak811-python/blob/master/example.py to get started.